Monday, 2 July 2012

 Ascent 104 m, descent 151 m

-Outside the camping fence we picked up a line of GR marks on the trunks of the pine trees, which we thought would lead us out of town, but they did the reverse, which was no bad thing.
+Outside the camping fence we picked up a line of GR marks on the trunks of the pine trees, which we thought would lead us out of town, but they did the reverse, which turned out to be no bad thing.

 We found ourselves going down a walled lane and into the main street, where we were glad to see the bar on the corner already full of people.
 It was market day, although too early for customers, and the stalls were being set up in the rain-washed square.